Healthy Ageing

 • Sports and Health

-The minor Healthy Ageing explores how good health and well-being at every stage of life contributes to how individuals and populations age.
-Having a healthy lifestyle not only applies to those who are older but applies across the life-course, at all stages.
+The programme Healthy Ageing explores how good health and well-being at every stage of life contributes to how individuals and populations age.

-About this minor
+About this programme

-The minor Healthy Ageing explores how good health and well-being at every stage of life contributes to how individuals and populations age.
 Having a healthy lifestyle not only applies to those who are older but applies across the life-course, at all stages.
 It is not only the healthcare field that is involved with heathy ageing, technological developments can also contribute to a healthy lifestyle in children, adults and seniors.
 By combining several disciplines – for example healthcare and technology, epidemiology, sociology, ethics – Healthy Ageing offers the opportunity to explore a wide range of perspectives as to how individuals and populations can age with optimum health.

 As life expectancies rise, so does the importance of reducing the number of years with illness.
 Health care services and systems face challenges just as do governments and policy makers, to effectively accommodate people to living longer and healthier lives.
-During the minor, students will work together in interdisciplinary groups, to investigate both the challenges and opportunities of an ageing world.
+During the programme, students will work together in interdisciplinary groups, to investigate both the challenges and opportunities of an ageing world.

 Future of Health